 1 Tsp garlic minced

 1 1/2 Tbs sweet chili sauce

-In the rice cooker, add cooked rice, two stocks (4 c chicken stock first), fresh ginger, garlic, oyster sauce, soy sauce to pot and turn on rice cooker.
-Uncovered and stir occasionally for 45 minutes; to make sure it’s not sticking to the bottom or until congee is smooth and no longer grainy, and broken.
-Add more water or the remaining chicken stock if necessary.
+In the rice cooker, add cooked rice, two stocks (2 c each stock first), fresh ginger, garlic, oyster sauce, soy sauce to pot and turn on rice cooker.
+Uncovered and stir occasionally for 45 minutes; to make sure it’s not sticking to the bottom or until congee is smooth and no longer grainy and broken.
+Add more prawns or chicken stock and water if necessary.

 In a bowl, combine minced pork, ginger, garlic, Shaoxing wine, salt, pepper, soy sauce, and oil.
 Mix well and set aside in the refrigerator.
 When congee is nearly done; has the right consistency: creamy.
 Add minced pork to congee, breaking down minced pork, and simmer until minced pork is cooked, for about 10 minutes.

 Meantime stir fry vegetables: Heat oil in frying pan on medium heat.
 Add garlic minced, fry until fragrant about 1 minute.
 Next add green beans cook about 5 minutes.
 Then add in spinach, cook for about 4 minutes.
 Next tofu, sweet chili, vegetables stock, salt and pepper.
 Spoon out onto serving bowl and set aside.

 When congee is done, change setting to ‘keep warm’.
 Add fish fillets to rice cooker.
 Stir and cover for 5 minutes or until it is cooked through.
 Add salt and pepper to taste.
 Serve congee with stir fry vegetables and garnish with chili and extra soy sauce.
 Enjoy!!!!

 Note: You can use any ingredients of your choice.
 Or you can add the ingredients like my grandma and mom does as mentioned above.
 You might want it more liquid, so add more stock or water.